 YOUTH MINISTRY: HIGH SCHOOL

 This ministry is open to any high school graduate/adult willing to work with teens as a chaperone, discussion leader and role model.
-The high school group meets each Wednesday, from 6:30 to 8:30 p.m., in the Youth Room.
+The high school group meets on the 2nd and 4th Sundays of each month (throughout the school year), from 7 to 8:30 p.m., in the Youth Room.
 Volunteers should have a sense of humor and a good listening ear.
 Volunteers over age 18 need VIRTUS training and a background check.

 YOUTH MINISTRY: MIDDLE SCHOOL